 While staying at the Kuttawa/Eddyville Hampton Inn, I developed a strong hankering for nourishment, and whatever candy bars or snack crackers the hotel vending machine offered would not suffice.
-Certainly the near-by gas stations had plenty of snacks, but I wanted a meal, and hopefully a meal that had a little bit of local flavor.
+Certainly, the nearby gas stations had plenty of snacks, but I wanted a meal, and hopefully a meal that had a little bit of local flavor.
 Fortunately, there was a Huddle House in the same parking lot as the hotel.

 What really made my Huddle House experience shine was Rusty the maitre’d/waiter/restaurant manager/cashier.
-Rusty was like the operating system of the Huddle House: seating people, taking orders, checking on the status of orders, doing his best to keep everything flowing.
-It is kind of fascinating being able to watch all the employees work together to make your dining experience as perfect as possible.
+Rusty was like the operating system of the Huddle House: seating people, taking orders, checking on the status of orders, and doing his best to keep everything flowing.
+It is kind of fascinating to be able to watch all the employees work together to make your dining experience as perfect as possible.
 It is like removing the back of a fine watch and observing how all the parts work together to provide the time.

-I had the fried green tomatoes.
+I had fried green tomatoes.
 They are the perfect combination of sour and crispy, and the Huddle House prepared them perfectly.

 Last visited: May 23rd, 2015.